drgndk/Batch-WSA-Sideloader/README.md

 ![Install UI](https://i.imgur.com/WxxPzWh.png)

 # Requirements
+[ADB](https://developer.android.com/studio/command-line/adb) (Android Debug Bridge) must be installed and callable for the Command Prompt

-DeveloperMode must be on and the WSA Emulator needs to be running.
+WSA Developer Mode must be on and the WSA Emulator needs to be running.
 Check if in the Dev Mode Description is the localhost IP

 ![DevMode](https://i.imgur.com/uUscf3u.png)